A Brief History

 After his presidency, TR embarked on a year long trip all over Africa, gathering scientific information and blasting away at all manner of African game.
 Although the blasting part was not particularly environmentally friendly, the macho image of an ex-president braving the wilds of Africa bolstered his popularity and that of the US around the world.
 His expedition provided numerous samples for the Smithsonian Institution.
 Roosevelt also led a scientific expedition into the wilds of the Amazon in 1913-14.
 A noted conservationist, TR eagerly established national parks and forests.

 7. Booker T. Washington.

 Roosevelt invited African-American activist Washington to the White House soon after assuming the presidency, an unusual action for those times.
+No other president had invited a prominent AFrican American to the White House before.
+(Unfortunately, Roosevelt suffered negative political repercussions for this action.)
 TR appointed several African-Americans to federal posts and advocated treating all people based on their merits rather than their race or religion.